fishcus/KAP-manual/en/driver/jdbc.en.md

 * &lt;user&gt;: username to login KAP service
 * &lt;password&gt;: password to login KAP service
-* &lt;ssl&gt;: true/false.
-Default is false, if it is true, all accesses to KAP are based on HTTPS
+* &lt;ssl&gt;: enable ssl parameter.
+Set up string type "true" / "false", the default setting for this parameter  is "false".
+If the value is "true", all accesses to KAP are based on HTTPS

 Here lists an example of Connection: